kase774/TransmissionRpcKt/README.md

  - Kotlinx serialization for serializing
  - Kotlinx datetime for dates & time management

+### Testing
+yes.

+I test the code on my local machine against my local Transmission client, but obviously that's not very reproducible.
+Though I feel like it would be rather difficult to find a way to reliably test this (set up a container with Transmission + Rpc library?).
+If you have any ideas, consider contributing.

 ### Contributions

 This project aims to support Transmission 4.0.0 to 4.1.0 (`rpc-version-semver` 5.3.0, `rpc-version`: 17),
 the current `stable` branch.
-If you want to contribute, please consider adding me on Discord or Matrix: `croissant676`.
+If you want to contribute, please add me on Discord or Matrix: `croissant676`.

-I recommend using IntelliJ idea to set help work on this if you want to contribute.
-If you clone the repository, Gradle should set everything else up for you.